A fresh take on risk and valuation

 New exposure class for regional governments and local authorities

-• Regional governments, municipal governments, public sector enterprises, and CIUs now have a new exposure class called "PSE-RGLA".
+• Regional governments, municipal governments and public sector enterprises now have a new exposure class called "PSE-RGLA".

-• Exposures in the PSE-RGLA exposure class would be subject to the same input floors that apply to corporate exposures.
+• Exposures in the PSE-RGLA exposure class would be subject to specific advantageous input floors.

 Input floors under the A-IRB approach

-• Changes in PD floors for both the F-IRB and the A-IRB; for corporates and retail assets its 0.05%, and for QRPE revolvers its 0.1%..
+• Changes in PD floors for both the F-IRB and the A-IRB; 0.05% for corporates and retail assets and 0.1% for QRPE revolvers.

 • The input floors for LGD and CCF are new requirements for the A-IRB approach.
 The LGD for corporate unsecured loans is set at 25%, and the LGD for general retail unsecured loans is set at 30%.

-• The CCF entrance level is established at 50% of the CCF standardised approach that applies.
+• The CCF entrance level is established at 50% of the CCF standardised approach that applies where IRB-CCF are allowed.

 Deletion of the “1,06 scaling factor”